Chart Color Schemes

 Hampton Park - East shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-Educational participation is high at 34.2%, including primary education (11.4%), secondary education (9.3%), and tertiary education (5.0%).
-Hampton Park - East's 3 schools have a combined enrollment of 1,322 students, serving typical Australian school conditions with balanced educational opportunities (ICSEA: 978).
-The 3 schools focus on primary education only, with secondary options available nearby.
+Educational participation is high, with 34.2% of residents currently enrolled in formal education.
+This includes 11.4% in primary education, 9.3% in secondary education, and 5.0% pursuing tertiary education.
+Hampton Park - East's 3 schools have a combined enrollment of 1,322 students as of the latest data.
+The area demonstrates typical Australian school conditions (ICSEA: 978) with balanced educational opportunities.
+The 3 schools focus exclusively on primary education, with secondary options available in surrounding areas.
 School places per 100 residents stand at 9.7, below the regional average of 15.4, indicating some students may attend schools in adjacent areas.

 Frequently Asked Questions - Education